What can I expect in our first session?

 What is your fee for a session?

 The fee per session depends on the length of the session.
-For most 50-minute sessions, I charge $150 but some clients, especially those doing EMDR, require more time in which case the fee will be more.
+For most 50-minute sessions, I charge $180 but some clients, especially those doing EMDR, require more time in which case the fee may be more.
 I also offer a sliding scale fee for a small percentage of clients that require financial assistance.